Simpson to receive Presidential Medal of Freedom - NewsBreak

 Simpson to receive Presidential Medal of Freedom

-POWELL – Former U.S. Sen. Alan Simpson will be awarded the Presidential Medal of Freedom in a July 7 ceremony at the White House by longtime friend, U.S. President Joe Biden.
+POWELL — Former U.S. Sen. Alan Simpson will be awarded the Presidential Medal of Freedom in a Thursday ceremony at the White House by longtime friend, President Joe Biden.

-“Joe Biden and I have been friends for 55 years and worked together for 18 years,” Simpson said in a Tuesday interview.
+“Joe Biden and I have been friends for 55 years and worked together for 18 years,” Simpson said in an interview last week.
 “It’s a high honor and I’m touched.”

 In 2010, President Barack Obama appointed him co-chair of the National Commission on Fiscal Responsibility and Reform.
-Simpson has continued to remain politically active, including backing Wyoming Rep. Liz Cheney, R-Wyo., as she faces a tough election this year against Harriet Hageman for the only Wyoming seat in the House of Representatives after Cheney voted to impeach former president Donald Trump.
+Simpson has continued to remain politically active, including backing Rep. Liz Cheney as she faces a tough reelection bid this year after voting to impeach former president Donald Trump.

-This is Biden’s first presentation of the medal, surprising many in honoring the Republican.
+This is Biden’s first presentation of the medal, surprising many in his decision to honor the Republican.

 “I worked with Biden, crossing the aisle to get the job done,” Simpson said.
 “I went to Washington as an American first, not as a Republican.”